gridbr/rockmongo/README.md

 RockMongo is a MongoDB administration tool, written in PHP 5, very easy to install and use.

-@sinacloud: We ported it to use *ext-mongodb* driver so it can now work with MongoDB 3.x.
+@sinacloud We ported it to use *ext-mongodb* driver so it can now work with MongoDB 3.x.

 ## Installation